aversini/git-hooks/README.md

 cd .git/hooks; npm install; cd -

 ```
 That's it!
-Next time you try to commit anything, the commit will fail if the comment do not contain a JIRA ticket number or the flag __NO TICKET__.
+Next time you try to commit anything, the commit will fail if the comment does not contain a JIRA ticket number or the flag __NO TICKET__.